FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1978/1978-03-26-lena-and-bonnie.md

 ---
 layout: post
-title: Lena and Bonnie &#124; 26 January 1978
+title: Lena and Bonnie &#124; 26 March 1978
 maintitle: Lena and Bonnie
 subtitle: One Off Special
 description: Lena and Bonnie was recorded on the 17 & 18 January 1978 at the Kent House Studios and was broadcast by London Weekend Television (LWT) on the 26 of March 1978.
 post_description: Lena and Bonnie was recorded on the 17 & 18 January 1978 at the Kent House Studios and was broadcast by London Weekend Television (LWT) on the 26 of March 1978.
 image: /assets/images/lena-and-bonnie/LZ-BL-small.jpg
-categories: [London Weekend Television, OnThisDay17January, OnThisDay18January, OnThisDay26January]
+categories: [London Weekend Television, OnThisDay17January, OnThisDay18January, OnThisDay26March]
 ---

 <table>